RameshStonecold/rameshs.github.io/index.md

 Hi Guys,

-I am Ramesh a software techie. | java developer
+I am Ramesh a software techie, java developer domain

 Due to some reasons.
-I left my job and had break.
+I had a long career gap.

-It's around nearly 1 year of career gap.
-I am hunting the job right now.
+I am looking for job right now for position of Sr Java developer.

-In this blog i will share my interview preparation, post articles
+In this blog i will share my interview preparation, my understanding of java

-which learned from different resources and many more.
+articles which learned from different resources and many more.